Maine Maritime Academy

 Tuition & Cost

 Tuition (out-of-state): $23,600

 Maine Maritime Academy wants to make its world-class education affordable for every student.
 The Financial Aid Office provides federal, state, and institutional aid programs to qualified students to help finance their education.
-MMA Financial Aid Office also offers advice to help students and their families understand and navigate the complicated financial aid process.
-MMA requires a Free Application for Federal Student Aid (FAFSA) to be considered for any financial aid.
+The MMA Financial Aid Office also offers advice to help students and their families understand and navigate the complicated financial aid process.
+MMA requires that students submit a Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.

 Send a message to Maine Maritime Academy